 - In a measuring cup combine the evaporated milk and flour till smooth.

 - Add the salt, pepper and Provencal Herb seasoning, combine and set aside.

 - In a skillet heat oil over med-high heat.

 - Sauté the turkey until no longer pink (about 5 minutes).

 - Add the diced onion and sauté for another 5 minutes.

 - Add the wine and sauté for 2 minutes.

-- Remove from heat and stir in grapes.
+- Remove from heat and stir in grapes and mayonnaise.

 - Place meat mixture into prepared casserole dish and set aside.